Estimated reading time: 6 minutes

 Los Angeles, CA 90051-7841

-At InterCoast Colleges, students receive hands-on support throughout the ET Card application process.
+At InterCoast Colleges, students receive hands-on support throughout the ET Card application process — so you’re never navigating the paperwork alone.

 How to Maintain Your Electrician Trainee Status